binipringle/intro-to-dh/_texts/1-command-line.md

 ### Editor's note:

-#### This session was adapted from *Introduction to the Command LIne* created by Kelsey Chatlosh for the Graduate Center Digital Research Institute (GC DRI), offered by the Graduate Center Digital Initiatives (GCDI), in January 2020.[^1] Kelsey's work is based on work by GC Digital Fellows Patrick Smyth, Mary Catherine McKinniburgh, and Jojo Karlin.
+#### This session was adapted from *Introduction to the Command LIne* created by Kelsey Chatlosh for the Graduate Center Digital Research Institute (GC DRI), offered by the Graduate Center Digital Initiatives (GCDI), in January 2020.
+Kelsey's work is based on work by GC Digital Fellows Patrick Smyth, Mary Catherine McKinniburgh, and Jojo Karlin.
 Links to the GCDI website and GC Digital Fellows' Github repositories are on the [Credits]({{ site.baseurl }}/credits/) page.

-[^1]: Introduction to the Command LIne is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
-Introduction to the Command Line is based on Introduction to the Command Line of the Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives (GCDI) at https://github.com/DHRI-Curriculum.
-When sharing this material or derivative works, preserve this paragraph, changing only the title of the derivative work, or provide comparable attribution.
 ---

 # Introduction to the command line